abeleinin/gp-navigation/README.md

   <img src="media/env_b_gazebo.png" width="48%" height="300px" alt="Environment B">
 </p>

 We tested our code in 2 Gazebo environments shown above.
 Originally, environment A is Map 1 from the our baselines repo [(PUTN)](https://github.com/jianzhuozhuTHU/putn).
 Environment B was chosen as a more challenging terrain with less flat areas.
-The [worlds/](worlds/) and [models/](models/) files are provided in this repo.

 ### Robot Platform